omerbyrk/flutter-boilerplate/README.md

 This project uses inject library that works with code generation, execute the following command to generate files:

-`lutter packages pub run build_runner build --delete-conflicting-outputs`
+`flutter packages pub run build_runner build --delete-conflicting-outputs`

 or watch command in order to keep the source code synced automatically: